 Stop Creditors Now

 Filing bankruptcy will immediately stop most creditors.
 Section 362 of the United States Bankruptcy Code provides for something called the automatic stay, which essentially requires most collection actions to be automatically stopped when a bankruptcy petition is filed.
-The purpose of the automatic stay is to force creditors to participate in the bankruptcy system, and prevent creditors from gaining an unfair advantage over other creditors by taking the client’s money or property.
+The purpose of the automatic stay is to force creditors to participate in the bankruptcy system and prevent creditors from gaining an unfair advantage over other creditors by taking the client’s money or property.
 The ability to immediately stop creditors by filing bankruptcy is a powerful tool.
 Filing bankruptcy will usually stop lawsuits, foreclosure, wage garnishment, bank levies, and creditor harassment.

 Making Bankruptcy Affordable

-Napa and Sonoma County has very few affordable bankruptcy attorneys.
+Napa and Sonoma County have very few affordable bankruptcy attorneys.
 Many bankruptcy attorneys in the wine country charge more than $2,000 for simple chapter 7 bankruptcy cases and much more for cases involving real estate, businesses, or assets.
 To help make bankruptcy affordable for clients in Napa County, bankruptcy attorney Michael Benavides only charges $900* in attorney fees for chapter 7 bankruptcy.
 Of course, complicated cases may require a slightly higher quote, but those cases are few and far between.
 The vast majority of chapter 7 bankruptcy cases qualify for the low fee of $900.

 Taking the First Step